atkmh66/sampleAlpha/testAutomationReview/README_ProjSample copy.txt

 Customer Value

-My observations reinforce a perspective: The former test automaiton vision has drifted off course Your comment about the test cases becoming a aggragation does describe the way the vision and direction has drifted.
+My observations reinforce a perspective: The former test automaiton vision has drifted off course Your comment about the test cases becoming a aggragation describes the way the vision and direction has drifted.

 The name of the repo is Multi Tender Functional tests.
 It seems clear from test scripting this is the direction initially taken.
 But, with the addition of Multi Tender Loyalty program, there as been code added that brings existing work into the Multi Tender Loyalty world.